Social Security Numbers & Taxes

 A Social Security Number is an important identifying document.
-Please make sure that you keep it in a safe place to avoid identity
+Please make sure that you keep it in a safe place to avoid identity theft.

 Remember!
 Social Security numbers are not valid forms of work authorization!
 Please read the employment section to learn about student and exchange visitor employment on and off campus.

 Am I Eligible to apply for an SSN?

 You are only eligible to apply for an SSN if you are employed.
 The U.S. government does not allow those who are not employed to apply for an SSN.

 How long does it take to get an SSN?